ChiomaE/Makeup-List-Page/README.md

-# Makeup Products Showcase
+# Maybelline Products List

-This project is a makeup products showcase built with React.
+This project is a Maybelline product list page built with React.
 It retrieves data from the Makeup API to display products from the Maybelline brand.
 Each product is displayed as a card, and users can view more details about a product by clicking on the "Product Details" button, which opens a modal displaying additional information about the selected product.

 ## Features